LannyRipple/sbt-test-service/README.md

 addSbtPlugin("com.github.lannyripple" % "sbt-test-service" % "0.1.0")
 ```

+At this time the plugin is not provided by repository.
+Clone the code
+and 'sbt publish' or 'sbt publish-local' to make it available.

 # Usage

 Enable the plugin for your project and supply the desired testServiceScript setting.